TNO-MST/c2sim-server/docs/content/docker/docker.md

 # Docker C2SIM development environment

 The C2SIM Server is deployed using **Docker Compose** with supporting services (Keycloak, Prometheus, Grafana).
-The docker compose can also be used to deploy the c2sim-server but also create a clean build from the source code.
+The docker compose can also be used to deploy the c2sim-server only, and create a clean build from the source code.

 !!! note